utelle/SQLite3MultipleCiphers/docs/configuration/config_sql_pragmas.md

 ```
 Note
 {: .label .label-red .ml-0 .mb-1 .mt-2 }
 The unquoted variant for the _passphrase_ is only valid, if the passphrase does not contain any whitespace characters.
 The _key_ pragma only works with string keys.
+The encoding of the passphrase should be UTF-8, unless a wrapper is used that implicitly performs conversion to UTF-8 internally.
 If you use a binary key, use the _hexkey_ pragma instead.

 Notes
 {: .label .label-red .ml-0 .mb-1 .mt-2 }